mblwhoi/drupal_faceted_search/README.txt

 - Users often get empty result sets when searching your site.

-- You know that "advanced" search forms suck.
+- You think that "advanced" search forms are not fun to use.

 The package